CIS-UH/semester-project-Mjkhan9/weekly-logs/Week-01.md

-Week 1 Notes - Homework 1

 Name: Mohammad Khan
 ID: 2245764
-Date: 09/18/25

-Homework 1 Step 1: Project Research
-I researched personal finance apps and portfolio trackers.
-Many existing tools focus on trading and short-term price changes, which can be complex for beginners.
-For this student project, I believe a simple tool that allows users to add their positions and view a clear summary will be more beneficial.

-Homework 1 Step 2: Project Acquisition
-I chose this project after discussing it with classmates and a teaching assistant, who expressed a need for a straightforward app that records investment positions and generates a clear summary.
-Success for this project means the program can add stocks and bonds, validate obvious erroneous inputs, and produce a simple report.
-Constraints include limited time, the absence of live price feeds for this assignment, and the necessity to keep the code simple and easy to read.
-I plan to use Python and will consider adding price features and reporting later.

-Homework 1 Step 3: Vision and Scope
-The vision is to create a basic portfolio tool that allows new investors to log stocks and bonds and view a clear summary and text report.
-It should be easy to grade and simple to extend with pricing and charts in the future.

-In scope for Homework 1 are the following features:
-- The ability to add stocks with a ticker symbol and quantity.
-- The ability to add bonds with a ticker symbol, quantity, par value, and coupon rate.
-- Basic validation for empty tickers and non-positive numbers.
-- A summary that displays totals and positions.
-- A plain text report.

-Out of scope for Homework 1 are:
-- User accounts
-- Real-time price quotes
-- Tax lot management
-- CSV import/export
-- Charts
-- Bank integrations

-The stakeholders for this project include the student developer, Mohammad Khan (ID: 2245764), the instructor and grader, and classmates who will review the demo.

-Homework 1 Step 4: User Stories with Acceptance Criteria
-1. User Story: As a user, I want to add a stock so I can keep track of my investments.
-   Acceptance Criteria: When I enter "AAPL" and the quantity "5," the system stores the stock and shows it in the holdings list.
-The quantity must be greater than zero, and the ticker must be stored in uppercase.

-2. User Story: As a user, I want an error if I add a stock with a non-positive quantity.
-   Acceptance Criteria: If I enter zero or a negative number, the system displays a clear error message and does not add the position.

-3. User Story: As a user, I want an error if the stock ticker is empty.
-   Acceptance Criteria: If I provide an empty ticker or use spaces, the system will show a clear message and will not add the position.

-4. User Story: As a user, I want to add a bond so I can track fixed income.
-   Acceptance Criteria: If I enter "US10Y" with quantity "3," par value "1000," and coupon rate "0.045," the system saves the bond.
-Both quantity and par value must be greater than zero, and the coupon rate must be non-negative.

-5. User Story: As a user, I want a portfolio summary so I can quickly see totals.
-   Acceptance Criteria: The summary should return the total number of items, along with the counts of stocks and bonds, and should display the list of positions.

-6. User Story: As a user, I want a plain text report so that it is easy to copy and share.
-   Acceptance Criteria: The report should include a header with counts and one line per holding.
-For stocks, it should show the ticker and quantity.
-For bonds, it should display the ticker, quantity, par value, and coupon rate.

-7. User Story: As a user, I want safe handling of an empty portfolio.
-   Acceptance Criteria: If the portfolio is empty, the summary should return zero counts, and the report should indicate that it is empty.
+Date: September 21, 2025

+Homework 1: Project Initiation - Vision, Scope, and Requirements

+1.1 Project Acquisition and Vision
+Software Corp was chosen because we have a proven track record of creating small, reliable finance tools.
+Our goal is to build a straightforward Stocks and Bonds tracker that is easy to use and simple to maintain.
+We will keep the work focused and avoid scope growth.
+This tracker is for individual investors who want a clear way to monitor their holdings.

+1.2 Software Requirements Specification (SRS)

+Purpose
+State what the product will do and what is included in the first release.
+This document guides design, development, testing, and acceptance.

+Scope
+A web-based tracker for one user.
+The user records stocks and bonds, manages a watchlist, and views basic summaries.
+No trading.
+No advice.

+Overall Description
+The target user is an individual investor.
+The app shows simple forms and tables.
+It stores data and keeps it consistent.
+A short help page explains each field.

+Constraints
+Keep the feature set small in the first release.
+Favor clarity over complexity.
+Use common, well-understood patterns.

+Assumptions
+This is a class project.
+The priority is a clean scope, working features, and a straightforward handoff.

+Functional Requirements
+FR1 Add a stock with a ticker, quantity, price, and date.
+FR2 Edit a stock record.
+FR3 Delete a stock record.
+FR4 Add a bond with face value, coupon, and maturity date.
+FR5 Edit a bond record.
+FR6 Delete a bond record.
+FR7 Create and manage a watchlist of tickers.
+FR8 Search by ticker across holdings and watchlist.
+FR9 Import holdings from a CSV file.
+FR10 Export holdings to a CSV file.

+Non-Functional Requirements
+NFR1 The UI is consistent across pages.
+NFR2 Input validation blocks empty tickers and negative quantities.
+NFR3 Errors show short messages that explain what to fix.
+NFR4 The system saves and loads data without loss.
+NFR5 The design is simple enough that a new developer can read it quickly.

+User Stories
+US1: As a user, I can add a stock so I can track it.
+US2: As a user, I can edit a stock so I can correct mistakes.
+US3: As a user, I can delete a stock so I can clean up my list.
+US4: As a user, I can add a bond so I can track income.
+US5: As a user, I can edit a bond so I can correct values.
+US6: As a user, I can delete a bond so I can remove outdated data.
+US7: As a user, I can search by ticker so I can find items quickly.
+US8: As a user, I can sort tables so I can review data efficiently.
+US9: As a user, I can create a watchlist so I can monitor investment ideas.
+US10: As a user, I can import a CSV so I can add multiple records at once.
+US11: As a user, I can export a CSV so I can back up my data.
+US12: As a user, I can see a summary count so I understand my portfolio’s scope.
+US13: As a user, I can view simple totals so I know the overall value.
+US14: As a user, I can read concise help text so I enter data accurately.
+US15: As a user, I can undo the last delete so I can recover information quickly.

+Use Case - Add Stock
+Actor: user
+Precondition: app is open
+Main flow
+1 enter ticker, quantity, price, and date
+2 system validates input
+3 system saves the record
+4 system shows it in the table
+Alternate flow
+2a invalid input shows a short message and keeps the form Acceptance Criteria: If the portfolio is empty, the summary should return zero counts, and the report should indicate that it is empty.